-Two elderly Chinese couples sat at a table eating breakfast in the second-floor restaurant of the Hotel Vissai Saigon.
-It was 6:30, Monday morning.
+Two elderly Chinese couples sat at a table eating breakfast in the second-floor restaurant of Hotel Vissai.
 I heard one of the women speaking in English to a waiter.
 One of the men was a retired teacher.
 They were from Shanghai.

-Two days earlier, on Saturday, while visiting the Củ Chi Tunnels, 20 km north of Ho Chi Minh City, with Thien, I suffered an allergy attack.
+Two days earlier, on Friday, while visiting the Củ Chi Tunnels, 20 km north of Ho Chi Minh City, with Thien, I suffered an allergy attack.
 After trying some herbal teas, I wanted something stronger.
-The hotel’s assistant manager, Le Van Lang, a man in his 50s, went to a nearby pharmacy and brought back the pills.
+The hotel’s assistant manager, Le Van Lang, a man in his 50s, went to a nearby pharmacy and brought back the panadol.

 I poured myself a glass of mango juice at the breakfast buffet.
 When I spotted Le Van Lang emerging from the kitchen, I waved to him.
-He smiled.
+He waved back.

 Coffee with Thien